-In the face of severe restrictions enacted by the White House, many people are speaking out for a more welcoming stance toward refugees.
+In the face of these reductions as well as travel bans, many people are speaking out for a more welcoming stance toward refugees and for an increase in the number of arrivals.
 Add your voice to the chorus of those standing up for refugees.
 Let the administration and your elected officials know that these executive orders are not representative of the United States that we know and love.
 Below are some suggested actions.

 1. Contact the White House by phone via the comment line (202)456-1111 to leave a message, or the phone switchboard (202-456-1414) to speak with a paid staffer who will take a message.